Monthly metro Phoenix home operating costs

-A high monthly cost for water for a residence within the City of Phoenix would be $25, to which would be added sewer and trash pick up costs, for a typical monthly bill under $70 for all of this.
+A high monthly cost for water for a residence within the City of Phoenix would be $35, to which would be added sewer and trash pick up costs, for a typical monthly bill under $80 for all of this.

 There are exceptions, such as in Anthem and the town of Paradise Valley, where the town or community is in a unique situation, but high water and municipal service costs are NOT common.

-To check the current costs for your specific community of interest, call the “water” number below for the respective city on the Utilities page.
+To check the current costs for your specific community of interest, call the “water” number for the respective city on the Utilities page.

-Have questions?
 Give us a call!
 We’re here to help.

-There’s no obligation … No strings attached.
+Call today!
 You’ll be really glad you did.